knu2xs/esri-resource-page/docs/arcgis_swap_view_source.md

 ## Remove Existing

 Using the layer index, remove the exiting layer from the Feature Layer View.
-After clicking on _Add to Definition_, on the _Add to Service
+After clicking on _Delete from Definition_.
+On the _Delete
-Definition_ page, remove and replace the JSON in the window with the following.
+From Service Definition_ page, remove and replace the JSON in the window with the following.

 ``` json
 {